SimonWoodtli/zet/20230303072940/README.md

 ## 9. Auto Install with GitHub hosted Flake on a new Machine

-1. Boot into live CD
+1. Boot into live NixOS CD
 1. `sudo su`
-1. Partition your drive like, see [1.]
+1. Partition your drive, see [cha.
+1.]
-1. Mount the required partitions, see [2.]
+1. Mount the required partitions, see [cha.
+2.]
 1. get git: `nix-env -iA nixos.git`
 1. clone flake: `git clone https://github.com/SimonWoodtli/nixos-config.git /mnt/etc/nixos`
 1. install it: `cd` into repo and `nixos-install --flake .#<NixOSSysConfig`